diegopetrola/HabitTracker/README.md

 When running the project for the first time, a sample database will be created with 100 random habit records, also, 4 habit types come by default: _Reading_, _Running_, _Exercising_ and _Eating_, more can be added in the menu.

-_Obs_: dates can be written more easily by either typing nothing (defaults to today) or a negative number (defaults to "today - number").
-Thit is easier to write than a date in the format "dd/mm/yyyy".
+_Obs_: dates can be written more easily by either typing nothing (defaults to today) or a negative number (defaults to `today - number`).
+Thit is easier to write than a date in the format `dd/mm/yyyy`.

 ## Running the Project

 In Visual Studio: clone the repository and run.

 On terminal/VS Code: clone the repository and type `dotnet run` (untested).